 Offices: can reopen up to full capacity.

 Alcatraz is open.
-Both the Day Tours and Night Tours are running now.
+Both the Day Tours, Night Tours and Behind the Scene Tours are running now.
 The Cell Block is open also.
-See Alcatraz.

 Hair salons, and open air tour buses, outdoor walking tours, and boat cruises can now operate.

 Indoor museums are open, including the CA Academy of Sciences.

 Travel to SF.
 There are no quarantine requirements for travelers to SF.

 Hotels are accepting reservations, but travelers are urged to limit contact with others in the hotel.

 Masks are required inside the SF airport.

 Schools: public and private schools are open.
 SF public schools started in-person learning for all students last fall.
 Masks are no longer required for students in SF public or private schools.

 Indoor gyms and indoor movie theaters are open to full capacity.

 Indoor swimming pools are open to full capacity.